 To make a claim for a data breach you’d need to demonstrate that:

-- You encountered financial or emotional harm because of the breach.
+- You encountered financial or emotional harm because of the medical information data breach.

 If you’re looking to make a medical data breach claim, you might want to know what evidence you’d need.
 In general terms, you’d need to evidence the breach itself, as well as the impact it had on you.
 Evidence that could help to do this could include: